JujuAdams/ScribbleJunior/1.6/ScribblejrShrinkExt.md

 You may also specify a third and fourth parameter which acts as an x/y offset for the sprite image.
 In this case, three images are displayed in a diagonal line from bottom to top, going left to right.
 This feature is helpful for adjusting sprite positions to line up better with text.

 **Example:** `"Wow, magical! [sprSparke,0,0,4][sprSparke,0,0,0][sprSparke,0,0,-4]"`

 &nbsp;

+### Inserting `[`

+Normally, an open square bracket will be interpreted as the start to a formatting tag.
+However, occasionally you'll want to put a literal square bracket character in your text.
+To insert a square bracket, use two square brackets together in your string.

+**Example:** `"Press the [[space] key to begin!"`

+&nbsp;